Compare FREE Quotes on Home Insulation!

 Slab floors

-• Insulation boards: Insulation boards, such as PIR or polystyrene boards, can be laid directly on the concrete slab before adding the final flooring.
-These boards provide a solid insulation layer, effectively preventing heat loss through the ground.
-This method is highly effective and provides significant thermal benefits.
-It is relatively straightforward to install, though it may require professional input for the best results.
+Insulation boards: PIR or polystyrene boards can be laid directly on a concrete slab before the final flooring.
+These boards provide excellent thermal benefits, preventing heat loss.
+Installation is straightforward but may benefit from professional assistance for optimal results.

-• Reflective foil insulation: Reflective foil insulation can be laid on the slab before the final flooring is installed.
-This method works by reflecting heat into the conservatory, enhancing thermal efficiency.
-It is a cost-effective and easy-to-install solution suitable for DIY enthusiasts.
+Reflective foil insulation: Laid directly on the slab before the final flooring, reflective foil insulation reflects heat into the conservatory, improving thermal efficiency.
+It is a cost-effective and easy-to-install option, ideal for DIY projects.

 Raised floors

-• Underfloor insulation: For floors that have already been raised, installing insulation beneath the floorboards is effective.
+Underfloor insulation: For floors that have already been raised, installing insulation beneath the floorboards is effective.
 Materials such as mineral wool, fibreglass, or rigid foam boards can fill the gaps between the joists, preventing heat from escaping through the floor.
-This method is efficient and relatively straightforward to implement.
+This method is relatively straightforward to implement.

-• Insulated floor panels: Insulated floor panels can replace existing floorboards or be laid on top of them.
-These panels provide a continuous layer of insulation, reducing heat loss and improving energy efficiency.
+Insulated floor panels: Insulated floor panels can replace existing floorboards or be laid on top of them.
+These panels provide a continuous layer of insulation.
 They are easy to install and suitable for DIY projects, making them popular for conservatory floor insulation.

 Conservatory wall insulation